Open Days, Events and Visits

 You are very welcome to visit Trinity Hall during the University of Cambridge Open Days: we will be running student-led tours of the College (including accommodation) and an information stand, where you can talk with current students and Admissions Team staff.
 Trinity Hall will be open between 9.30am and 5pm on both Open Days – you can visit us at any point between these times, without booking in advance.

 A limited amount of accommodation is available at Trinity Hall for Open Day attendees who live too far away from Cambridge to travel on the day.
-This accommodation is available on the nights of 4th and 5th July, to sixth-form school/college students and any accompanying teachers (sixth-form school/college students can be unaccompanied) at a price of £20 per head for Bed & Breakfast.
-We are unfortunately unable to offer accommodation to parents/guardians.
+This accommodation is available on the nights of 4th and 5th July, to school/college students in Year 12 or equivalent (aged 16+) and prospective mature applicants, and any accompanying school/college staff (attendees can be unaccompanied).

 Please note that attendance at an Open Day or Subject Taster Event is not a prerequisite for applying, and those who apply without having attended one of these events are not at a disadvantage with regard to admissions.